 The Annual Northwest Forest Pass allows you to access day-use sites and facilities operated by US Forest Service in Oregon and Washington for one year from month of purchase.
 This pass takes the form of a hangtag that you place on a vehicle’s rearview mirror.
 Decals are available for motorcycles.
 These passes can be purchased online in our shop.

 You can purchase a State Parks day-use parking permit online at Oregon Recreation and Parks Department or through concessionaires across the state.
 This pass, available for 12 or 24 months, covers your parking fee required at some state parks throughout Oregon.

 The long expanse of Oregon’s coastline is one park after another.
 The Oregon Coast Passport covers admission, parking, and day use fees for 17 State and Federal parks, recreation areas, and heritage sites located on the Oregon Coast.
 This pass is available in annual and 5-day formats.

 Enjoy 12 months of unlimited parking at Oxbow and Blue Lake regional parks, Broughton Beach, Chinook Landing Marine Park and M. James Gleason Memorial Boat Ramp for $40 ($30 if over age 62).

 Fifteen ODFW Wildlife Areas require a $10 daily parking permit or a $30 annual (Jan.
 1-Dec.
 31) parking permit.
 The Oregon Department of Fish and Wildlife owns or manages nearly 200,000 acres of land set aside for wildlife use and public recreation.
-Learn which locations require a permit by clicking this link.
+Buy a permit, or find sites requiring a day use fee.